onepanelio/core-docs/blog/2020-9-01-ensemble.md

           storage: 2Gi
 ```

 At first, it might look intimidating but a graph might be easier to look at.
-You can look at the graph by clicking on **SHOW GRAPH PREVIEW** while creating a Workflow.
-Here is how it looks like:
+You can look at the graph by clicking on **Show Graph Preview** while creating a Workflow.
+Here is what it looks like:

 ![Multi-model graph](/img/multi-model-graph.png)

-As we can see, two models are being trained following a post processing node.
+As you can see, two models are being trained following a post processing node.
 However, our pipeline is simpler than this.
-We just want to run inference on two different nodes and then use output from those two as an input for ensemble method.
-Here is how our pipeline would look like visually.
+We just want to run inference on two different nodes and then use output from those two as an input for the ensemble method.
+Here is what our pipeline would look like visually:

 ![Ensemble graph](/img/ensemble-graph.png)

-Now, let's see how to create this workflow.
+Now, let's see how to create this Workflow.

 ### Update parameters
 We will start out by updating parameters.
 Those are the parameters that we will take from user.
 For this case, we will be taking ensemble option, dataset path, and output path from user.
 So, we will add following part.